alphagov/reliability-engineering/source/documentation/monitoring-alerts/paas-metric-exporter.md

 * app crashes
 * app requests
 * app response times
+* backing service metrics

-### Set up the metrics exporter app
+### Set up the paas-prometheus-exporter

-Before you setting up the metrics exporter app, you'll need a live [Cloud Foundry account][] assigned to the spaces you want to receive metrics on.
+Before setting up the metrics exporter app, you'll need a live [Cloud Foundry account][] assigned to the spaces you want to receive metrics on.

 Your new account should be separate to your primary Cloud Foundry account and use the [`SpaceAuditor`][] role beause it can view app data without modifying it.